qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 - have the ability to do higher-order FRP, so that the network of `Event`s and `Behavior`s can be changed over time.
 - have come up with APIs to greatly reduce the risk of introducing space or time leaks

-These systems give you first-class values that model mutable state, with a built-in and souped-up version of observers, and the clear denotational semantics mean that abstractions provided by these systems all compose well.
+These systems give you first-class values that model mutable state, with a built-in and souped-up version of observers.
+The clear denotational semantics mean that abstractions provided by these systems all compose well.

+The `Event` and `Behavior` types are at the heart of these systems.
 The `Event` values model changes that happen at single points of time, like a user clicking a button or a timeout expiring.
-The `Behavior` values model state that has values at all points of time, like the position of a mouse or whether a user has admin permissions on a site.
+The `Behavior` values model state that have values at all points of time, like the position of a mouse or whether a user has admin permissions on a site.
-The `Behavior`s are created, changed, and queried by `Event`s - and they have an `Applicative` instance so that we can combine them.
+The `Behavior`s are created, changed, and queried by `Event`s, and they have an `Applicative` instance so that we can combine them.

 This leads to a very different way of dealing with state than most people are used to.
 It's very powerful, as we'll soon see.

-So far, the implementations that I have used have not had support for continuous time.
+The implementations that I have used work with discrete moments of time and do not have support for continuous time.
-Instead, they work with a discrete moments time.
-This means that there are some thoughts that we can't really think in this system, but up to this point that hasn't been a problem for me.
+This means that there are some thoughts that we can't really think in these systems, but I've been finding them very useful nonetheless.
 If someone has a library that supports continuous time as well as the above points, I'd be very keen to take a look.

 ## What is `reflex`?